underware-gg/endlessquest/AI/GenerativeArt.md

 # Generating Art assets

 Endless Quest generates art assets dynamically based upon the descriptions of different kinds of entities.
 These are the current types of generated asset:
-* Realm loading screen: Background image
+* ~Realm loading screen: Background image~
-* Chamber dialog: Chamber Background image
+* Chamber dialog: Chamber image
-* Chamber dialog: NPC Portrait image
+* Chamber dialog: NPC image

 This document describes how to construct the generative prompts intended for `DALL-E•2`, which can be accessed via the [OpenAI Image API](https://platform.openai.com/docs/api-reference/images/create). **WARNING**: OpenAI does not support rectangular images, so you will need to generate a square image and crop it with an image library or in browser.